-As new members of United Synagogue of Conservative Judaism, religious services at Beth Sholom are egalitarian, participatory and inclusive within the framework of Halakha, or Jewish Law.
+As members of United Synagogue of Conservative Judaism, religious services at Beth Sholom are egalitarian, participatory and inclusive within the framework of Halakha, or Jewish Law.
+Our services incorporate both Hebrew and English, our prayer melodies are lively and our rabbi offers talks on a broad range of contemporary topics.
 We welcome men, women and children as active participants in our prayer.

 Friday Evening Services and Shabbat Dinners

-Our 45-minute Kabbalat Shabbat and Ma'ariv services begin at 6 p.m.
+Our one-hour Kabbalat Shabbat and Ma'ariv services begin at 7 p.m.
 Learn the lively and spiritually uplifting prayers and tunes that are a part of our service.
 Also join us for:

 Egalitarian services begin at 9:30 a.m. in the sanctuary followed by a Kiddush luncheon.
 There are many opportunities for congregation members to